MeSabya/SystemDesignDiscussion/PartitioningSharding.md

 # System Design — Sharding / Data Partitioning

+- Sharding is a method of splitting and storing a single logical dataset in multiple databases.
+- By distributing the data among multiple machines, a cluster of database systems can store larger dataset and handle additional requests.
+- Sharding is necessary if a dataset is too large to be stored in a single database.
+Moreover, many sharding strategies allow additional machines to be added.
+- Sharding allows a database cluster to scale along with its data and traffic growth.

+>Data partitioning: It is the process of distributing data across a set of servers.
+It improves the scalability and performance of the system.

 ## Partitioning method
 1. Horizontal partitioning — also known as sharding
 2. Vertical partitioning